 I also serve as Director of Innovation for Pluralistic Rabbinical Seminary.

 I have had the pleasure of writing/editing several books including Ahavah Rabbah, PunkTorah: The First Anthology and the NewKosher Vegan Cookbook, as well as countless articles for blogs such as PunkTorah and My Jewish Learning.
-I am also a contributor to Ritualwell, a project of the Reconstructionist movement of Judaism.
+I am also a contributor to Ritualwell, a project of the Reconstructionist movement of Judaism, from within which I converted to Judaism.

 What I Believe